CPSC-449-Projects/project2/README.txt

 1. @hug.get("/post/")

-- This service will return all users' posts from the database as a JSON content.
+- This service will return all users' posts from the database as a JSON format.

 To use the service in the browser, please type URL = "localhost:PORT/post/"